-There’s seeing something in a magazine, there’s seeing something on TV, there’s even watching videos on youtube.
-None of these are able to compare with seeing the following in real life.
-With bright city lights, colours of azure, the ongoing expanse of red rock and crystal white and snow topped mountains.
-These five views simply can not be missed.
+You can see something in a magazine, you can see something on TV, you can even watch videos on youtube but none of these are able to compare with seeing these views following in real life.
+With bright city lights, colours of azure, the ongoing expanse of red rock and crystal white and snow-topped mountains, these five views simply can not be missed.

-Found in Manhattan’s mid town, this world famous view point is found at the top of the Rockefeller Center.
+Found in Manhattan'’s midtown, this world-famous viewpoint is found at the top of the Rockefeller Center.
 The building and the original sky deck was opened in 1933, but the platforms on the 67th, 69th and 70th floors which we stand on today officially opened in 2005 after a major renovation.
-The 360 degree views not only offer up tremendous views of the Empire State Building but also views across the Hudson River, Central Park and further views of Downtown.
-Although fantastic views are to be had throughout the day, the best time to make your ascent to the top are sunset through to twilight when the city becomes magical.
+The 360-degree views not only offer up tremendous views of the Empire State Building but also views across the Hudson River, Central Park and further views of Downtown.
+Although fantastic views are to be had throughout the day, the best time to make your ascent to the top is sunset through to twilight when the city becomes magical.

-If you are a fan of pine tress and fresh alpine air, this view point is for you.
-Made famous by the George Lazenby Bond Film ‘ On her Majesties Secret Service’.
+If you are a fan of pine trees and fresh alpine air, this viewpoint is for you.
+Made famous by the George Lazenby Bond Film ‘ On Her Majesty's Secret Service’.
 Standing at 9744ft, the view is above the clouds is simply majestic.
 It takes just 30 minutes by cable car from the Alpine town of Murren to reach the summit and although queues may be slow you will not be disappointed upon reaching the top.
-As well as dramatic views, the summit is also home to a Bond 007 museum, a 360 degree restaurant and a souvenir shop.
-On a super clear day you will be able to marvel down into the Lauterbrunnen Valley and across the dramatic skyline that the snow topped mountains, including Jungfrau and Titlis provide.
+As well as dramatic views, the summit is also home to a Bond 007 museum, a 360-degree restaurant and a souvenir shop.
+On a super clear day, you will be able to marvel down into the Lauterbrunnen Valley and across the dramatic skyline that snow-topped mountains, including Jungfrau and Titlis, provide.

 if Fraser Island hadn't already won you over with its sunsets, endless beaches and wild dingoes, then a visit to Lake Mackenzie is a must.
-Perhaps the most iconic lake on the world’s biggest sand island, it attracts around 2000 visitors a day at peek season.
+Perhaps the most iconic lake on the world’s biggest sand island, it attracts around 2000 visitors a day at peak season.
 (May to November)

 Thanks so much for reading,